Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 Gemini: Growing Agent Capabilities

-Google's Jules agent can perform multi-step coding tasks in a sandboxed environment, and Gemini CLI brings terminal-based workflows similar to Claude Code.
+Google's Jules agent can perform multi-step coding tasks in a sandboxed GitHub environment, and Gemini CLI brings terminal-based workflows similar to Claude Code.
 It's improving rapidly, though the agentic capabilities are still maturing compared to Claude Code's battle-tested agent loop.

 Verdict: Agentic Capabilities